If you have been around any large cities like Los Angeles, you have most likely...

 A lot of victims of pregnancy discrimination acts commit the mistake of negotiating their claims on their own.
 You should be aware that your employer likely has the resources and connections to fight your claims, which may work against your favor.
 Your employer would also be covered by insurance, so you should expect the insurance adjuster to be very skilled at scrutinizing your claims until they get denied or significantly reduced.
 Also, your employer can hire defense lawyers who are knowledgeable about employment and labor laws and can use their skills in circumventing your rights.

-Seek Help From a Top Pregnancy Discrimination Attorney
+Seek Help from a Top Los Angeles Pregnancy Discrimination Attorney

 If you want to obtain the maximum amount of compensation for your claims, you should seek help from a trusted law firm that specializes in labor law.
-Mesriani Law Group has some of the best employment lawyers in California, with proven track records in winning labor law violation cases.
-Our team prides itself on not just our experience and tenacity, but also in our dedication to establishing great attorney-client relationships.
+Mesriani Law Group has some of the best employment and pregnancy discrimination lawyers Los Angeles has to offer, having notable and proven track records in winning labor law violation cases.
+Our team prides itself on not just our experience and tenacity, but also in our dedication to establishing a great attorney-client relationship.